-'Providers must provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken on a daily basis (unless circumstances make this inappropriate, for example unsafe weather conditions' Statutory Framework for the Early Years foundation stage 2021 section 3.58
+'Providers must provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken on a daily basis (unless circumstances make this inappropriate, for example unsafe weather conditions' Statutory Framework for the Early Years foundation stage 2024 section 3.68

-Amberley playgroup will take all measures necessary to ensure that any outside space used is fit for purpose, and remains secure at all times.
-The forecourt area is secured whilst the children are playing outside and if using the community play area, the gate is locked whilst the children are there.
+Amberley playgroup will take all measures necessary to ensure that any outside space used is fit for purpose and remains secure at all times.
+When using the play area, the gate is locked whilst the children are there.
 A visual risk assessment is carried out prior to using any outside area and a more detailed risk assessment of the area is conducted 3 times a year or as required.
 There are also separate risk assessments used for visiting the common, the village, and using the church yard.
-Any issues regarding the maintenance of the play area or church forecourt are recorded, the area made safe and the issued reported to the Parish rooms committee for repair as soon as possible.
+Any issues regarding the maintenance of the play area are recorded, the area made safe and the issue reported to the Parish rooms committee for repair as soon as possible.
 Follow up is made to ensure all matters are addressed swiftly.

 Parents and carers are encouraged to ensure the children attend playgroup with suitable outdoor clothing, waterproof if possible and ideally including waterproof coats, trousers and wellington boots if weather conditions suggest these will be needed.
-Due to limitations on storage space and drying facilities Amberley Playgroup are unable to provide each child with waterproof clothing but some spare wellingtons are available.
+Due to limitations on storage space and drying facilities Amberley Playgroup are unable to provide each child with waterproof clothing.
 Outside activity will be taken every day unless the weather makes it unsafe, and this decision will be made by the play leader.
 If a child does not have suitable outdoor clothing, then parents will be contacted to bring in some if sufficient clothing cannot be provided by the playgroup.